Notice for the Kunta10 participants

 The Kunta10 study aims to determine the changes taking place in the work of staff in the municipal sector as well as their impact on the health and well-being of the staff.
 The participating municipalities include Helsinki, Espoo, Vantaa, Tampere, Turku, Raisio, Naantali, Oulu, Nokia, Valkeakoski and Virrat.

-This questionnaire is sent to all the approximately 90,000 permanent or long-term temporary employees working for the participating municipalities.
+This questionnaire is sent to all permanent or long-term temporary employees working for the participating municipalities.
 Participation in the study is voluntary.
 The response rate for previous questionnaires has been on average 65–70 per cent.
-A large number of respondents makes it possible for us to obtain a truthful and accurate picture of the personnel's well-being, the state of work life in the municipalities and all the factors involved.
+A large number of respondents makes it possible for us to obtain a truthful and accurate picture of the personnel’s well-being, the state of work life in the municipalities and all the factors involved.
 If you do not wish to participate in the study, ignore the questionnaire or notify the researchers of your refusal.

 Results are used for scientific research purposes

-For scientific purposes, the research team may later monitor the health of people participating in this study.
-Such monitoring will be based on national pension, accident and mortality registers maintained by the Finnish Centre for Pensions, Keva, National Institute for Health and Welfare, Workers’ Compensation Centre and Statistics Finland.
-To monitor the health of the participants, the researchers may also use KELA registers on medicine use, entitlement to special reimbursements, sickness absence and rehabilitation.
-Data that may be retrieved from the Digital and Population Data Services Agency include the address, date of moving abroad and mother tongue.
+For scientific purposes, the research team may later follow the health of people participating in this study.
+Such follow-up will be based on national health, pension, accident, and mortality registers maintained by the Finnish Centre for Pensions, Keva, National Institute for Health and Welfare, Workers’ Compensation Centre and Statistics Finland.
+To follow the health of the participants, the researchers may also use KELA registers on medicine use, entitlement to special reimbursements, sickness absence, and rehabilitation.
+Data that may be retrieved from the Digital and Population Data Services Agency include address, date of moving abroad and mother tongue.
 Data related to the employment and working time will be monitored using employers’ employment registers.
-At the end of the survey, we ask for your consent to linking register data to survey data.
-The consent can be withdrawn anytime by notifying researchers tai FIOH’s data protection officer (tsv [at] ttl.fi).
-The description of data privacy and data protection policy for this study is available at https://www.ttl.fi/tietosuojailmoitus-kuntasektorin-henkiloston-seurant… (in Finnish only).